flappysquirrel/fluentfox/README.md

 Thanks to moderpach for FluentDotFirefox

 Thanks to pellaeon for firefox-91plus-photon-userchrome-master

-Thanks to the superuser site since I borrowed some code from the post.

 And last but not the least...
 Ali.sh (for making some changes to readme.md) Thanks ali

 ## Contributing